 We’ve been working in partnership with Greater Manchester West Mental Health NHS Foundation Trust, to develop a pilot project for LGB&T people who are concerned about drugs.
-The service is a pilot project and will run every Monday for 6 months, from our building between 4pm and 8pm (final entry at 7pm) As the support on offer is brief, it is unfortunately unsuitable for those with long-term, complex issues around substance misuse.
+The service is a pilot project and will run every Monday for 6 months, from our building between 4pm and 8pm and is accessed by booking an appointment.
+As the support on offer is brief, it is unfortunately unsuitable for those with long-term, complex issues around substance misuse.

-The service will operate on a drop-in basis and will provide:
+The service will operate on an appointment basis and will provide:

 - An assessment with a Drugs Worker who will also be able to provide information, support, advice and onward referrals